 There are plenty of options when it comes to who will carry the baby—for some, it’s a family affair and others see it as strictly business.
 A surrogate may be a close family friend or relative, but often times the most successful arrangements are with a carefully screened non-related individual, says Werner.
 There are agencies that specialize in finding gestational carriers for intended parents.
 If you go through the process with an agency, the typical timeline can be anywhere from 16 to 23 months from when you start your search to when you have a baby.

 4. Surrogates have typically had a baby before

 One of the top requirements for women applying to be surrogates, gestational or traditional, is that they’ve had a baby before.
 In addition to this, the surrogate must be at least 21 years old, says Werner.
 This is similar to what we see in Atwood’s novel and the show, where the fictional society only uses women who’ve previously had children as surrogates.

 As one might imagine, having one woman carry another’s baby can be a complicated process if the proper regulations aren’t in place.
 The legal process can by tricky and it varies from state to state, says Werner.
 The variables are quite different, though, as some states, including New York, Lousiana, and Washington, don’t recognize compensated surrogates at all, making it more difficult to transfer the baby into the parents’ care.

 For example, in New York, the woman who gives birth is defined as the “birth mother.”
-According to this law, a gestational carrier in New York has preferred parental status with respect to a child she carries but is not genetically related to, even above the parental status of the genetic intended parents, according to the Creative Family Connections agency and law firm.
+According to this law, a gestational carrier in New York has preferred parental status with respect to a child she carries but is not genetically related to, even above the parental status of the genetic intended parents.
 It’s important to check your clinic’s and state’s regulations for both implantation and delivery to make sure your rights are protected, says Werner.
 A reproductive lawyer is always recommended to protect the rights of all involved parties.

 6. It will cost you